-Now renters can also make money in the real estate market as the neighborhoods gentrify
+Now renters can also make money in the real estate market as their neighborhoods gentrify

 When neighborhoods rapidly gentrify and housing values soar, renters are left out of the financial windfall (and in the worst cases, are forced out of their apartments because they can no longer afford the area).
 A new startup called Nico—the name stands for “neighborhood investment company”—is designed to help many long-term residents earn a financial stake for the first time.

-“Our mission is to allow radically more people to participate as financial stakeholders,” says Max Levine, co-founder and CEO of the startup.
+“Our mission is to allow radically more people to participate as financial stakeholders,” says Max Levine, cofounder and CEO of the startup.

 The company is launching first in Los Angeles’s Echo Park neighborhood, where it now owns three rent-stabilized apartment buildings, one of which includes retail space for four local stores.
 By registering the properties as a financial trust, Nico can offer shares in the portfolio to people living nearby.
 This type of real estate investment trust, or REIT, is common, but the fact that it’s targeted at local residents rather than other investors is unique.
 Investments start at $100.